-Contributing companies have all sorts of different specialisations.
-The range of facilities, expertise and experience needed to progress the construction from start to completion is vast, so these collaborations are vital.
-Firms large and small have risen to our cause of creating a new boat that is every bit as pioneering as it is inspiring.
+Contributing companies have all sorts of specialisations.
+The range of facilities, expertise and experience needed to progress construction from start to completion is vast, so these collaborations are vital.
+Firms large and small are helping us create a boat that is every bit as pioneering as it is inspiring.

-Here are some insights into the types of work undertaken to date ...
+Here are some insights into the types of work undertaken so far ...

-The steel was initially in solid cylindrical billets.
-These were bored through to a basic tubular form known as a 'tube hollow' and drawn out to longer lengths, then when the process transferred to Oldbury the tubing was shaped into square section and heat-treated.
-It was now in the extremely rare, supremely strong BSI T59 specification, at 16-gauge, that we required.
+Initially, the steel was in the form of solid cylindrical billets.
+These were bored-through to a basic tubular form known as a 'tube hollow' and drawn out to longer lengths, then when the process transferred to Oldbury the tubing was shaped into square-section and heat treated.
+It was now in the extremely rare, supremely strong, BSI T59 specification, at 16-gauge, that we required.
 This has a tensile breaking strain of 55 tons per square inch, yet the tube wall-thickness, at a mere 1.59mm, saves weight.

 By their support, Accles & Pollock had set Quicksilver's construction in motion.
-We are thankful to Paul Rollason, who led their technical input.
+We are particularly thankful to Paul Rollason, who led their technical input to our project.

 Fabricating steel structures

-The next stage of building the boat was employing the steel tubing to fabricate a large spaceframe, the primary element of the main hull structure.
+The next stage of building the boat was to employ the steel tubing to fabricate a large spaceframe – the primary element of the main hull structure.
 The spaceframe was designed by Glynne Bowsher.
 It is analogous to the skeleton in a human body, in that everything else is attached into and onto it.

-BOC Gases stepped in to play major role.
-Due to the type of steel we were using, they had to develop a special welding procedure, which was duly tested and certified by The Welding Institute in Cambridge.
-Three of BOC's developmental welding specialists were assigned to the spaceframe fabrication programme.
-Left to right are Craig Rollinson, Steve Moynihan and Chris Birch.
+BOC Gases played the leading role.
+Due to the rare type of steel being used, they had first to develop a special welding procedure, which was duly tested and certified by The Welding Institute in Cambridge.
+Three of BOC's developmental welding specialists were assigned to the spaceframe fabrication: Craig Rollinson, Steve Moynihan and Chris Birch.
 This task occupied several hundred working hours.
 Over 130 individual tubular pieces had to be precisely cut, then carefully positioned on a purpose-built jig and TIG-welded into place.

 Fabricating aluminium structures

-Achieving a lightweight construction was a key goal.
-We conducted finite-element analysis (FEA) when designing each hoop, to determine where material thicknesses could be reduced to save weight without unduly reducing strength and stiffness.
-Analysis modelled the forces that will be transmitted through the hoops when the boat strikes disturbances on the water's surface at high speed.
+Achieving lightweight construction was a key goal.
+We conducted finite-element analysis (FEA) when designing each arch, to determine where material thicknesses could be reduced to save weight without unduly diminishing strength and stiffness.
+Analysis modelled the forces that will be transmitted through the arches when the boat strikes disturbances on the water's surface at high speed.

-The design of each hoop is distinctly different, as they all have important secondary functions.
-For example, the third one doubles as the upper-rear mounting point for the engine.
+The design of each arch is distinctly different, as they all have important secondary functions.
+For example, the third arch doubles as the upper-rear mounting point for the engine.
 Any or all of them can be unbolted from the spaceframe to facilitate the removal of the engine and/or access to other components housed within the hull.

-Radshape laser-cut all the parts.
+Radshape laser-cut all the constituent parts.
 Material thicknesses vary from 3mm to 6mm.
-Hoops one and two are made from BSI 6082-T6 aluminium sheet, while hoop three is made from BSI 7020-T6 aluminium sheet with a steel engine-mounting assembly bolted into it.
+Arches one and two are made from BSI 6082-T6 aluminium sheet, while arch three is made from BSI 7020-T6 aluminium sheet with a steel engine-mounting assembly bolted into it.

-AHT Ltd. of Dudley in the West Midlands will heat-treat the hoops later, augmenting their strength.
+AHT Ltd. of Dudley in the West Midlands will heat-treat the arches later, augmenting their strength.

-With much of the main hull structure now built, our attention has turned increasingly to the other tasks that have to be done to make it capable of going on the water.
-The major components described above can be thought of as the internal structural elements, so now the external elements are needed.
+With much of the main hull structure now built, we turned our attention to the other tasks needed for it to go on the water.
+The components described above can be thought of as the major internal structural elements, so now the boat's external structures are being built.

-A decision was made to use composite materials, which meant in turn that it would be necessary to manufacture a variety of patterns and moulds first.
+A decision having been made to use composite materials for the outer hull, it was necessary to manufacture a variety of patterns and moulds first.
 These serve as foundations from which a hull of the desired shape can be formed.
-In the case of the patterns, some are constructed from timber, while others are machined from solid blocks of special-purpose patternmaking foam material.
+In the case of the patterns, some are constructed from timber, while others are machined from solid blocks of a high-density patternmaking foam material.

-The largest of the patterns is pictured here during its construction.
-Made entirely by hand, it is the pattern for the lower portion of the hull, extending from the foremost tip of the bow to the back of the spaceframe.
-As can be seen, timber has been used throughout.
+The largest one is pictured here.
+Made entirely by hand, it is the pattern for the lower portion of the hull, extending aft from the foremost tip of the bow.
+As can be seen, timber was used throughout.

 When this stage of the process was completed, a 15mm-thick layer of Airex structural foam was laid-up on the carbonfibre and bonded firmly to it by repeating the vacuum-bagging process.
 Airex is a lightweight core material made by the Swiss firm 3A Composites SA.